Table of Contents

 You will likely see your favorite proxy provider offering residential proxies at a higher price compared to their usual corporate stooges, datacenter proxies.
-But, do you really know which one is the best for you?
+But do you really know which one is best for you?
 In this article, we will be dealing with the similarities and differences between datacenter and residential proxies.

 I would largely argue that if you are buying proxies, then you already know what they are.
 But, for the sake of the precious internet newbie who might have chanced upon this article from a Google search, let’s talk a little bit about what proxies are.